The Charter is the “Constitution” for the City of Sandy Springs. It serves as the basic set of rules for our City government.

 Section 3.03: City Manager; Chief Administrative Officer.
 The city manager shall be the chief administrative officer of the government of the City of Sandy Springs.
-The city manager must devote all of his or her working time and attention to the affairs of the city and shall be responsible to the mayor and council for the proper and efficient administration of the affairs of the city over which said officer has jurisdiction.
+Except as approved by the mayor and city council, the city manager must devote all of his or her working time and attention to the affairs of the city and shall be responsible to the mayor and city council for the proper and efficient administration of the affairs of the city over which said officer has jurisdiction.

 Section 3.04: City Manager; Powers and Duties Enumerated.
 The city manager shall have the power, and it shall be his or her duty to:

 (1) See that all laws and ordinances are enforced;

 (2) Appoint and employ all necessary employees of the city, provided that excepted from the power of this appointment are those officers and employees who by this Act are appointed or elected by the city council or departments not under the jurisdiction of the city manager;

 (3) Remove employees employed by said officer without the consent of the council and without assigning any reason therefore;

 (4) Exercise supervision and control of all departments and all divisions created in this charter or that may hereafter be created by the council except as otherwise provided in this Act;